intel-unesp-mcp/infieri2019-session1/README.md

 $ ssh –X traineeN@phi01.ncc.unesp.br
 ```

-**1.4.2** Intel’s tool for checking the status of Xeon Phi coprocessors
+**1.4.2** Intel’s tool for checking the status of Xeon Phi™ coprocessors
 is micinfo.
 Use this utility to obtain detailed information about the
-Intel Xeon Phi coprocessor(s) installed in the system and the
+Intel® Xeon Phi™ coprocessor(s) installed in the system and the
 corresponding driver version:

 ```